 First of all, know that fear is normal and healthy.
 We are all afraid when we are attempting something new, scary, or momentous.
 Being age 20 heading for 21 is assuredly all these things.
 You’re doing great.
 In fact, you’re rockin’ it out!
 Because you’re reading this, you’re looking for answers, and you sense there’s something better or more out there.
 That’s WAYYYY ahead of a lot of people your age.

 I know feeling lost sucks.
 One of the things that’s been great about aging to 37 is that I still feel lost sometimes, but I now have the faith and the insight that being lost is sometimes the first step to being found.
 At age 20 I’d written two screenplays but then just lost all interest in writing more.
 I wondered what was wrong.
 For six months I thought I might not be a writer anymore and the idea saddened me.
 I was lost.
 Then I got a new story idea, and tried it as a novel — and BAM!
-I loved it, and found my true calling.
+I loved it, and found another calling.
 But I never would have started it if I hadn’t ‘lost’ screenwriting.
 Just trust that this feeling is important and will take you to the amazing place you are supposed to go.

 Another thing I’ve learned is ‘Fake it until you make it’.
 Which means basically that you just start acting like the person you want to be — the courageous, excited graduate that can’t wait to take life by the horns and charge off to their grand destiny.
 I know, it feels fake.
 It feels hard.
 Everyone will know you’re a fraud.
 Except, they won’t.
 Because we’re ALL doing this, especially us more mature adults — we’re all faking our way through being parents and teachers and mentors and self improvement blog writers — we’re all lying… and we’re not.
 That’s kind of what being an adult is, a lot of on-the-job learning, and lot of saying ‘yes’ when it scares us, and a lot of doing our best and letting the rest go.

 I know this doesn’t sound helpful, but now you are like the rest of us.
-And while that may be scary, know that every one you love and admire has been in the same place you are now.
+And while that may be scary, know that everyone you love and admire has been in the same place you are now.

 And know that it does get better.
 So, SO much better.
 I enjoyed my teens.
 I liked my 20s.
 But I’ve freakin’ love my 30s.
 Your best years are just starting: you’re going to discover so many things you love, things you didn’t existed.
 You’re going to become an expert in subjects, in important things that change people lives and in trivial things that most people think are stupid but a few people will revere.
 You’ll see sights more beautiful than you thought existed, and meet people you feel lucky to be on the same planet as.
 You’ll start to see life as a game and you’ll start getting that cocky, king-of-the-hill feeling because you know how to play and play well.
 You’ll build mountains out of molehills.